Child Custody Lawyer in Lexington, KY

 The short answer is that it depends.
 While some joint custody cases will result in no child support, many will still include some sort of child support plan.
 Contact our child custody attorney for more information.

-In Kentucky, children are not deemed mature enough to decide their custody agreement.
-Therefore, it will ultimately be the decision of the parents/guardians and the court until the child reaches legal age.
+In Kentucky, children are not deemed mature enough to decide their custody agreement, but if the child is old enough, the courts might consider their wishes among other things.
+Child custody will ultimately be the decision of the parents or guardians and the court until the child reaches legal age.

 Contrary to popular belief, Kentucky courts are not allowed to favor a parent based on sex.
 Instead, the courts must make a child custody determination based solely on the best interests of the child.
 Most courts prefer a shared or joint custody arrangement unless they feel it might not benefit the child.